maxtwotouch/iGym/web-app/README.md

     - **1-on-1 sessions with you**
     - **Scheduled workouts**
     - **Completed workout sessions**
 * **View Own Events**: You can enter the **Calendar** page to view your own events.
-These include your upcoming scheduled 1-on-1 session.
-Click on each event to read more about it, such as:
+These are your scheduled 1-on-1 session.
+Click on each event to read more about it.
-* **Chat**: You can also enter the chat page by clicking the **Chat** link in the navbar.
+* **Chat**: You can enter the chat page by clicking the **Chat** link in the navbar.
 Once on the chat page, you can either select an existing chat room, such as your established chats with your clients, or create a new chat room.
     - **Creating a New Chat Room**:
         1. Enter the name of the chat in the sidebar.
         2. Add participants to the chat by typing their names or using the dropdown menu.
 Note that you can only add other clients to the chatroom.